 - A mortgage is a loan used to purchase a property or real estate, with the property serving as collateral for the loan.

-- Mortgages typically have a fixed interest rate and a set repayment term, with monthly principal and interest payments.
+- Mortgages have a fixed interest rate and a set repayment term, with monthly principal and interest payments.

 - Failure to make mortgage payments can result in foreclosure, where the lender can take possession of the property and sell it to recover their investment.